John Dunbar (triathlete)

-John Dunbar is a retired U.S. Navy SEAL and Ironman triathlete.
+John Dunbar (born 1954) is a retired U.S. Navy SEAL and Ironman triathlete.

 Dunbar finished 2nd in the first two Ironman races - 1978 and 1979.

 The competitive struggle between Dunbar and the fourteen other athletes in the 1979 race was profiled in a ten-page, 6,175 word article titled "IRONMAN" in the May 14, 1979 issue of Sports Illustrated magazine that is widely credited with launching triathlons into public prominence.